Open Door Policy for Managers: Why It Works

 The Bottom Line

-You will know you are headed in the right direction when your team shares opinions openly without fear of reprisal, has the information they need to be successful, believes their ideas are taken seriously, and are confident that their feedback is well received and followed up on.
+You’ll know you’re on the right track when your team speaks openly without fear of reprisal, has the information they need to succeed, trusts that their ideas are valued, and sees that their feedback is heard and acted upon.

 To learn more about what the best managers do to create high performing teams, download The 6 Management Practices that Differentiate the Extraordinary from the Average